interrobang-uk/interrobang/content/privacy.md

 ### Opt-out of collection

 Participants can withdraw their information from a project at any time.
-To do this, contact **data@interrobang.uk**.
+To do this, contact **data@interrobang.coop**.

 ## Software we run for clients